This is the multi-page printable view of this section. Click here to print.

 |---|---|

-| Vulnerability Check | Vulnerability check button
+| Vulnerability Assessment | Vulnerability check button

 |

-| Inspection Date | Vulnerability Inspection Date |
+| Inspection date and time | Vulnerability assessment date and time |

-| Distribution | Inspection target image Digest(Tags) OS name and version
+| Distribution | OS name and version of the image Digest (Tags) under inspection

 |

-| Total number of vulnerabilities | Vulnerability inspection result summary
+| Total number of vulnerabilities | Summary of vulnerability assessment results

 |

-| Item | Detailed Description |
+| Item | Detailed description |

 |---|---|

-| CVE | Detected vulnerability ID (CVE ID) and external link to confirm detailed vulnerability information
+| CVE | External links to verify the detected vulnerability ID (CVE ID) and detailed information about the vulnerability

 |

-| Severity | Detected vulnerability severity |
+| Severity | Severity of detected vulnerabilities |

 | CVSS | CVSS (Common Vulnerability Scoring System) based vulnerability score |

-| Category | Type of inspection target for detected vulnerabilities
+| Category | Inspection target type of detected vulnerabilities

 |

-| OS/Language | Detected vulnerability’s OS or Language package type
+| OS/Language | OS or Language package type of the detected vulnerability

 |

-| Current version | Current version of vulnerable package (vulnerable version) |
+| Current version | Current version of the package with the vulnerability (vulnerable version) |

-| Updated version | The version of the vulnerable package in which the vulnerability has been addressed |
+| Revised version | Version of the package with the vulnerability fixed |

 |

-Checking the results by package unit
+View inspection results by package

-| Item | Detailed Description |
+| Item | Detailed description |

 |---|---|

-| Vulnerability Check | Vulnerability check button
+| Vulnerability Assessment | Vulnerability assessment button

 |

-| Inspection Date | Vulnerability Inspection Date |
+| Inspection date and time | Vulnerability assessment date and time |

-| Distribution | Inspection target image Digest(Tags) OS name and version
+| Distribution | OS name and version of the image Digest (Tags) to be inspected

 |

-| Total number of packages | Summary of total package information
+| Total number of packages | Overall package information summary

 |

-| Item | Detailed Description |
+| Item | Detailed description |

 |---|---|